-Once all review criteria are met, the OHFA Analyst will work with the development team to prepare an executive summary for internal Peer Review.
-Following Peer Review, the development team must answer any additional questions within 10 business days.
-The development will then be scheduled for presentation to the Multifamily Committee of the OHFA Board.
-This Committee meets the second Wednesday of the month, and the applicant will be required to attend.
-The Multifamily Committee will review the request and vote whether or not to make a formal recommendation for approval to the OHFA Board.
+Once all review criteria are met, the OHFA Analyst will work with the development team to prepare an executive summary.
+The development team must answer any additional questions within 10 business days.
+The development will then be scheduled for presentation to the Multifamily Committee of the OHFA Board and make a recommendation determination.
+The OHFA Board -approves requests for funding.